How to Reduce Resistance to Care in Dementia: An Expert Demonstrates

 Knowing what’s happening and how to make a better approach doesn’t always make dementia behavior challenges disappear or eliminate your frustration.

-But it does help to not be completely in the dark about why your older adult is behaving in these strange ways.
+But it does help to not be entirely in the dark about why your loved one is behaving in these strange ways.
 It also helps to know that they’re not doing it on purpose and it’s not intended to cause you trouble or annoy you.

 Recommended for you: